-While conceptually Blaze is a single pipeline, internally we need two primary channels.
-The first processes block numbers, queries the chain, and produces a stream of "traces and logs" for further processing by the second channel.
-The second considers (using the heuristics mentioned above) each byte of the byte stream parsing out appearances.
-The overall effect is pipe where block numbers go in and address appearances come out.
+While conceptually Blaze is a single pipeline, internally there are two distinct channels.
+The first channel processes block numbers, queries the node's RPC, and produces a stream of "traces and logs" for further processing by the second channel.
+The second channel considers (using the heuristics mentioned above) each byte of the byte stream parsing out appearances.
+The overall effect of the pipeline is that block numbers go in end and address appearances come out the other.

-A discussion of Blaze starts on the next page.
+A discussion of Blace begins on the next page.